 A former pharmacist from Texas, Carey graduated from The Master's Seminary in 1996.
-He served from 1993 until 2006 on the pastoral staff at Grace Community Church in the Los Angeles area.
+In 1993 he joined the pastoral staff at Grace Community Church in the Los Angeles area, serving as Senior Executive Pastor and Personal Assistant to John MacArthur.
 Carey has served as Senior Pastor at Twin City Bible Church in Winston-Salem, NC, since 2006.
+His Sunday sermons are broadcast on the weekly radio program, Loving the Truth.
 He is also on the board of The Italian Theological Academy, which allows yearly opportunities to teach classes and speak at conferences in Italy to provide training for Italian church leaders.
-Carey and his wife, Pam, have been married since 1976, and are blessed with four adult children and one grandson.
+Carey and his wife, Pam, have been married since 1976, and are blessed with four adult children and two grandchildren.